-Another problem is that Cyberspace is the first truly global phenomenon.
+Another problem is that cyberspace is the first truly global phenomenon.
 It has no boundaries, no tariffs, no customs inspectors, no immigration visas.
 The distance between point A and point B in cyberspace is measured only by common interest, opinion, and intent.

 Of course, this allows inter-regional and international collaborative projects of unprecedented speed and scale.
-For instance, an organization called the Global Schoolhouse [1] maintains the Internet Project Registry, which lists hundreds of collaborative projects for all ages.
 However, like any society, the global society of Cyberspace has its "bad guys."
 A malicious computer virus released in a remote country can reach computer systems all over the world in seconds.
 A user in the United States can log into online gambling or pornography sites located halfway around the world.
 The Internet unites communities and countries with different legal systems, different customs and cultures, and different languages.
-How do you go about developing universal legal and ethical codes for all one billion users?
+How do you go about developing universal legal and ethical codes for half of the world population?